zalbright90/zalbright90/README.md

-# 🍴 Welcome to My GitHub Profile! 🖥️
+# 🍴 Aspiring Full-Stack Web Developer 🖥️
-## Hello World! 👋

-Hey there!
-I'm Zach, a 🔪 Lead Line Cook 🔪 with nearly 20 years of culinary experience.
-After spending two decades crafting dishes, I’m diving headfirst into the tech world as of May 2024.
-My mission?
-To fuse my passion for food with technology, particularly AI, to revolutionize kitchen operations.
-While I'm still brushing up on some math and tech fundamentals, I'm thrilled by the challenge and excited to be working on projects that bring together my two passions.
-Feels good, man!
+👋 Hey there!
+I'm Zach, a lead line cook turned aspiring web developer.
+After nearly 20 years in professional kitchens crafting unforgettable meals, I'm now channeling that same energy, creativity, and precision into writing clean, functional code.
+As of May 2024, I’ve committed full-time to my tech journey with a long-term goal of fusing food and technology through AI-driven culinary solutions.

 ### About Me
-I'm driven by the idea of leveraging technology to innovate in the culinary industry.
-My focus?
-Integrating AI to improve financial management, sourcing quality ingredients, and promote sustainability in the kitchen.
+I’m passionate about building intuitive, efficient, and visually appealing web experiences.
+My goal is to grow into a professional full-stack web developer while exploring how technology — especially AI — can innovate the culinary industry in the future.

 ### Current Focus
-🔭 I'm rekindling my love for development, with the goal of becoming a local leader in AI-driven culinary applications.

-🌱 I’m sharpening my skills with:
+I’m actively sharpening my skills and building projects with:
-  * The Odin Project (Full-stack web development)
-  * CS50x (Harvard's Introduction to Computer Science)
+🔧 The Odin Project – Full-stack JavaScript (HTML, CSS, JS, Node.js, Express) 🧮 Math refreshers and foundational computer science concepts (Khan Academy)

+## 🛠️ Skills In Progress
+HTML5 / CSS3 / JavaScript (ES6+)
+Git & GitHub
+Responsive Design & Accessibility
+DOM Manipulation & Event Handling
+Basic Backend (Node.js + Express)
+RESTful APIs

-### Future Aspirations
+### 📌 Goals
-👯 I’m eager to collaborate on diverse projects that challenge me and expand my expertise.

-🤔 Looking for insights on:
+✅ Launch multiple full-stack projects for real-world use ✅ Build a developer portfolio that showcases both front-end and back-end skills 🚧 Start contributing to open-source web projects
-  * The practical integration of AI in the culinary industry
+🔮 Explore AI-driven applications in the culinary space (future focus)
-  * Key foundational skills required for AI development

-#### Let's Connect!
+#### 🤝 Let's Connect
-💬 I’m open to chatting about anything — from tech to tacos!
-Let’s connect:
+I’m always open to connecting with fellow developers, mentors, and collaborators.
 <img src="https://assets.production.linktr.ee/f362a42be9be49acd1072b26bb02599c1c6584c0/favicon/favicon.png" title="linktree" alt="Linktree" height="16" width="16"/> [Linktree](https://linktr.ee/End0Skeleton)

 #### Personal Touch
-😄 Pronouns: He/Him (dude, bro, man — take your pick!)

 ⚡ Fun Fact: I’ve grilled, sautéed, and seared my way through over 300,000 tacos, 5,000 steaks (from Filet Mignon to Top Sirloin), and 75,000 gourmet burgers!
+I’m a lifelong learner with a deep respect for wisdom, logic, and tradition.
+I have an unhinged hunger for knowledge, for lack of better words.

 🗨️ Favorite Quote:

-"Moderately wise a man should be, not too crafty or clever.
+*"Moderately wise a man should be,* <br>
+*not too crafty or clever.* <br>
-A learned man's heart,
+*A learned man's heart,* <br>
-whose learning is deep,
+*whose learning is deep,* <br>
-seldom sings with joy." ~ The Hávamál
+*seldom sings with joy."* ~ The Hávamál

 ### GitHub Stats